Nokia 808 PureView: Image sensor

-The Nokia 808 has a 41.3 megapixel 1/1.2 in CMOS FSI image sensor with 7728x5368 pixels.
-Pixel size is 1.4 µm; sensor size is 10.67 × 8.00 mm.
+The Nokia 808 PureView has a 41.3 megapixel 1/1.2 in CMOS FSI image sensor with 7728×5368 pixels, built by Toshiba and branded HES9.
+Pixel size is 1.4 μm; sensor size is 10.67 × 8.00 mm.

-Depending on the aspect ratio chosen by the user, the sensor will use either 7728x4354 pixels (33.6 MP) for 16:9 images, or 7152x5368 pixels (38.4 MP) for 4:3 images when using the default camera software, although third-party apps exist that can capture the full resolution of the sensor.
-The output from the sensor is processed using the on-chip image processor, resulting in a lower-resolution image with pixel oversampling, lossless digital zoom, or a combination of both.
+Depending on the aspect ratio chosen by the user, the sensor will use a maximum of either 7728×4354 pixels (33.6 MP; full sensor width) for 16:9 images, or 7152×5368 pixels (38.4 MP; full sensor height) for 4:3 images when using the default camera software, although third-party apps exist that can capture the full resolution of the sensor.
+The output from the sensor is processed using the on-chip image processor, resulting in a lower-resolution final image with a default resolution of 5 MP through pixel binning (oversampling) from the full 34/38 MP image.
 The image processor highly reduces external processing needs and data rates as well as image noise (see noise shaping).
-At default settings, maximum zoom is 3x for stills (5 MP in a 16:9 aspect ratio) and 4x for video (1080p).
+The pixel binning was non-destructive, meaning the user could reframe the image or zoom in after the shot was taken.

 Zoom

-Zoom is digital but retains a high resolution due to the 41 MP sensor.
+Zoom is digital, meaning the image is cropped from a smaller portion of the image sensor, with a corresponding reduction in the level of pixel binning as the zoom is increased.
+In general, the camera of the Nokia 808 PureView retains a high resolution even when zoomed in, due to the 41 MP sensor.
 The limit of the zoom is reached when the selected output resolution becomes the same as the input resolution.
-That means once the area of the sensor reaches 3072x1728, the zoom limit is reached.
-So the zoom always provides the true image resolution the user wants.
-The level of pixel oversampling is highest when zoom is not used.
-It gradually decreases until the maximum zoom is hit, where there is no oversampling.
+That means once the area of the sensor reaches 3072×1728 (5 MP for the 16:9 aspect ratio), the zoom limit is reached.
+At default settings, maximum zoom is 3× for stills and 4× for video (1080p).

+The zoom always provides the true image resolution the user wants.
+The amount of pixel oversampling is highest when zoom is not used.
+It gradually decreases until the maximum zoom level is reached, where there is no oversampling.
 At this stage, PureView Pro optics and pixels start behaving in a more conventional way.
 But because only the centre of the optics is used, the best optical performance is achieved – including low distortion, no vignetting and highest levels of resolved detail.
 This also means that at full digital zoom, the noise reduction achieved by oversampling (pixel binning) is lost as no oversampling happens at full zoom.